 At Jackson Center for Smiles, Dr. Watson uses Laser Periodontal Therapy (LANAP) a laser-based approach to gum disease treatment.
 Using a free running pulsed laser, LANAP requires specific knowledge and skills drawn from years of practicing dentistry, and additional training.
 Here’s what it means to you: significantly quicker healing time and a non-surgical approach to treating gum disease, which means less discomfort.

-The reasons Jackson Center for Smiles uses Laser Periodontal Therapy to treat Jackson dentist patients are to remove only the diseased tissue without removing any of the healthy tissue, minimize pain and discomfort to the patient, allow faster healing to take place, and in many cases save the surrounding bone tissue.
+The reasons Jackson Center for Smiles uses Laser Periodontal Therapy to treat Jackson dental patients are to remove only the diseased tissue without removing any of the healthy tissue, minimize pain and discomfort to the patient, allow faster healing to take place, and in many cases save the surrounding bone tissue.
 Controlling periodontal disease makes it possible to save and restore otherwise hopeless involved teeth.
 Dr. Watson can help you avoid periodontal disease through regular visits and education on proper home care.